shanmuk56/Raspberry-Pi-Pico-Calculator-with-4x4-Keypad-and-I2C-16x2-LCD-Display/README.md

 The IEEE document related to this project can be found in the repository.
 It provides detailed information about the design, implementation, and functionality of the calculator project.

 Contributors:
-Surya Shanmuk PHD
+Surya Shanmuk PHD,
-Nithish Reddy C
+Nithish Reddy C,
 Yegnessh Sayi Reddy M